WitherspoonD/witherspoononline-infrastructure/README.md

 # witherspoononline-infrastructure
-a house for terraform code
+a home for terraform code